Species reintroduction: Improving research techniques

 A cooperative approach to reintroduction by ecologists and biologists could improve research techniques.
 For both preparation and monitoring of reintroductions, increasing contacts between academic population biologists and wildlife managers is encouraged within the Survival Species Commission and the IUCN.
-The IUCN states that a re-introduction requires a multidisciplinary approach involving a team of persons drawn from a variety of backgrounds.
+The IUCN states that a reintroduction requires a multidisciplinary approach involving a team of persons drawn from a variety of backgrounds.
 A survey by Wolf et al. in 1998 indicated that 64% of reintroduction projects have used subjective opinion to assess habitat quality.
 This means that most reintroduction evaluation has been based on human anecdotal evidence and not enough has been based on statistical findings.
 Seddon et al. (2007) suggest that researchers contemplating future reintroductions should specify goals, overall ecological purpose, and inherent technical and biological limitations of a given reintroduction, and planning and evaluation processes should incorporate both experimental and modeling approaches.

 Monitoring the health of individuals, as well as the survival, is important; both before and after the reintroduction.
 Intervention may be necessary if the situation proves unfavorable.
 Population dynamics models that integrate demographic parameters and behavioral data recorded in the field can lead to simulations and tests of a priori hypotheses.
 Using previous results to design further decisions and experiments is a central concept of adaptive management.
 In other words, learning by doing can help in future projects.
 Population ecologists should therefore collaborate with biologists, ecologists, and wildlife management to improve reintroduction programs.